unitedstates/congress-legislators/README.md

 		end: '2010-12-22'
 		state: WI
 		...

+An optional fifth part, other_names, will list other names the legislator has gone by officially.
+This is helpful in cases where a Legislator's legal name has changed.
+These listings will only include the name attributes which differ from the current name, and a start or end date where applicable.
+An excerpted example:

+	- id:
+		bioguide: B001228
+		thomas: '01465'
+		govtrack: 400039
+		opensecrets: N00007068
+		votesmart: 1434
+	  name:
+		first: Mary
+		middle: Whitaker
+		last: Bono Mack
+	  other_names:
+	  - last: Bono
+		end: '2007-12-17'
+	  ...

+Where multiple names exist, other names are listed chronologically by end date.

 The split between legislators-current.yaml and legislators-historical.yaml is somewhat arbitrary because these files may not be updated immediately when a legislator leaves office.
 If it matters to you, just load both files.

 Legislators are listed in order of the start date of their earliest term.

 A separate file legislators-social-media.yaml stores social media account information.
 Its structure is similar but includes different fields.